huggingface/hub-docs/docs/hub/doi.md

 You just need to click on "Generate new DOI" and tadaam!🎉 a new DOI is assigned for the current revision of your model or dataset.

-## Why there is "locked by DOI" message on delete, rename and change visibility action on my model or dataset?
+## Why there is `locked by DOI` message on delete, rename and change visibility action on my model or dataset?

 DOIs make finding information about a model or dataset easier and sharing them with the world via a permanent link that will never expire or change.
 As such, datasets/models with DOIs are intended to persist perpetually and may only be deleted, renamed and changed their visibility upon filing a request with our support (website@huggingface.co)